chenjianhua1992/RoboND-Kinematics-Project/writeup.md

 ### Project Implementation

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

+Please see the .MOV file in this directory for a video of a successful pick and place run.

 I ran into a significant hitch with my IK for the wrist center, as the wrist kept twisting and making unnecessary movements when moving to each point along the trajectory.
 I found that using .transpose() instead of .inv("LU") to get the inverse of the R0_3 rotation matrix resolved the problem.